Raj-pratap07/campus_navigation-and-resources_management-/README.md

 # Campus Navigation & Resource Management System

-Designed and implemented a Campus Navigation & Resource Management System using Data Structures in C as an academic project.
+Designed and implemented a Campus Navigation & Resource Management System using Data Structures in C as a project.

 The system focuses on solving real campus problems such as finding shortest paths between buildings and managing shared resources like classrooms, labs, and buses.